ChithoreTanay1/SoftwareDevelopmentProject/Doc.md

 INTRODUCTION

-This project is a Khahoot inspired quiz game which can also be used for voting on simple prompts.
+This project is a Kahoot inspired quiz game which can also be used for voting on simple prompts.
 The system supports real-time multiplayer interations usingWebsockets which enables both the hosts and players to communicate instantly during quiz sessions

 The application manages database connections, Websocket connections, routes, error handling within a single Fast API application file.